Witch Finger cookies

 I promise that making these are no more trouble than any other cut out cookie.
 And, since they’re ready to eat just minutes after they come out of the oven, they’re pretty perfect for a quick spooky treat.

-- Roll it out to between 1/4″ and 1/2″ thick and slice into narrow rectangles for easier shaping.
+- Roll it out – This makes shaping so easy!
+Let the length be uneven for more realistic fingers.
+Aim for 1/4″ and 1/2″ thick and slice into narrow rectangles.

-- Squeeze each rectangle three times, once about half an inch down, then down another half inch, then finally at the bottom of the rectangle.
+- Squeeze each rectangle three times – once about half an inch down, then down another half inch, then finally at the bottom of the rectangle to create the bony knuckles along the finger

-- Bake until they appear dry and the bottom is just barely beginning to brown for the most tender cookie.
+- Don’t Overbake – They’ll appear dry and the bottom will barely begin to brown for the most tender cookie.

 I hope these buttery delicious, creepy witch finger cookies satisfy all your Halloween cravings.
 They’re fun and easy, and give you just enough squirminess to suit the spookiest holiday of the year.